mvsde/website/content/blog/browser-image-performance.md

   og_type: article
 ---

-_Disclaimer: I have no idea how scientific the following approach is.
-The numbers match expectations, though._

 Modern image formats like [WebP](https://en.wikipedia.org/wiki/WebP) and [AVIF](https://en.wikipedia.org/wiki/AVIF) have [spectacular compression improvements](https://jakearchibald.com/2020/avif-has-landed/) over the three decades old JPEG.
 But they come with a downside: longer encoding and decoding times.
 While the encoding time is negligible – it only happens once on a server or in a build step – the decoding is done over and over again on the clients.

 While researching the topic I came across this [statement by Addy Osmani](https://www.smashingmagazine.com/2021/09/modern-image-formats-avif-webp/#avif-gotchas):